Timeless “The Salem Witch Hunt” Spoilers Ahead

 All in good time.
 Isn’t that how the saying goes?

-But to watch Lucy in that situation celebrating the women for who they were and as they are, and the choices they had made for themselves was a beautiful showcase of what it truly means make a difference.
-It was a room full of women who were awaiting their deaths and had a found a single moment to be okay with themselves as they were –better yet, women who were being celebrated by one woman’s choice to stand up and another’s to empower.
-And as a woman, it’s watching moments like this that easily make me so proud of this show.
+But to watch Lucy in that situation, celebrating the women for who they were and as they are, and the choices they had made for themselves was a beautiful showcase of what it truly means make a difference.
+It was a room full of women who were awaiting their deaths and instead they found a single moment to be okay with themselves as they were—better yet, women who were being celebrated by one woman’s choice to stand up and another’s to empower.
+And as a woman, it’s watching moments like this that easily makes me so proud of this show.
 We’re all so very different, some of us love the color red while others love Tiffany blue, but instead of shunning one another or putting each other down for those choices, we need to celebrate them, parade them around, praise them, and accept them.
 We need to consistently remind women to stop defending their reputations because it’s no one’s business but their own.

-And that’s the moment where it becomes clear that Lucy’s agenda has changed — she’s no longer fighting to preserve history, she’s fighting to save it.
+And that’s the moment where it becomes clear that Lucy’s agenda has changed —she’s no longer fighting to preserve history, she’s fighting to save it.
 And sometimes, saving it means keeping people alive who were meant to be dead.
 It means changing things.
-It means fighting the real enemy, which isn’t change, but choices — it’s making the choices that’ll impact the lives of good people instead.
+It means fighting the real enemy, which isn’t change, but choices—it’s making the choices that’ll impact the lives of good people instead.
 That’s why hearing her voice that she’s here to save people later on in the episode was so important, for it revolutionized just how vital living through this moment was for her.
-Yes Lucy’s seen sexism alive and well, but living through something as dark and horrifying as the Salem Witch Trials inspired her to find light in a whole new way — it inspired her to fight for those whose voices aren’t heard instead.
-The voices that lead to hanging or burning or life long condemnations, that’s who Lucy’s fighting for.
-And that’s what makes her a leader — an acutely qualified woman to call the shots because she’s incredibly wise and remarkably kind, strong and vulnerable, sincere and steadfast.
+Yes, Lucy’s seen sexism alive and well, but living through something as dark and horrifying as the Salem Witch Trials inspired her to find light in a whole new way—it inspired her to fight for those whose voices aren’t heard instead.
+The voices that led to hanging or burning or life long condemnations, those are the people Lucy is fighting for.
+And that’s what makes her a leader—an acutely qualified woman to call the shots because she’s incredibly wise and remarkably kind, strong and vulnerable, sincere and steadfast.

 And in an episode that showcased women fighting for women, it’s important to acknowledge the one woman only Wyatt seems to be fighting for, Jessica.
 I realize I’m in the minority when I say I’m okay with what’s happening, but how could I not be?
 The Jessica that stood in front of us today was a kind, clearly exhausted woman who’s dealt with a drunken, absentee husband that she’s always missed, fought for, and loved.
 She’s a woman whose story deserves to be told, and she’s a woman who’s tired.
 A woman who’s seen heartache after another, and it matters that we see her in this light because human growth takes place in trying times.